raccog/HydroManager/HydroManager/README.md

 * No PPM meter; there is only 1 ADC
 * pH range is hardcoded
 * pH measurement error is also hardcoded
+* Most error conditions are simply ignored; the system is very unstable

 All of these will be added in version 1.0